 Although the end results are the same, there are benefits and drawbacks to both rehabilitation and consolidation.
 Below is a list of which program is better based on various factors.

 Consolidation is permitted as a matter of right.
-After you must fill out a form your loans will be consolidated shortly afterwards.
+After you must fill out a form your loans will be consolidated shortly afterward.
 There is no arguing or negotiating with lenders and your personal finances are irrelevant.

 With rehabilitation, many lenders will argue over what your reasonable and affordable payment should be.
 Although such a payment can be as little as $5, many lenders will wrongfully and incorrectly tell you what payments they can or cannot accept.
 This means that rehabilitation often requires a greater amount of negotiation, and possible headache, when dealing with the lender.

 Additionally, if you have multiple federal loans, you will have to rehabilitate each one individually.
-Whereas if you consolidate, and default later on, when you rehabilitate at that point, you will only need to rehabilitate one loan.
+Whereas if you consolidate, and default later when you rehabilitate at that point, you will only need to rehabilitate one loan.

 Consolidation can take up to 30 days to process and complete after you have submitted your application.

-Once you apply for and receive a consolidation, you can apply for an income based repayment plan.
+Once you apply for and receive a consolidation, you can apply for an income-based repayment plan.
 If you are unemployed or have another financial hardship, your payments can be as low as $0.
-Another option available after consolidation is to use a deferment or forbearance to get a temporary reprieve from making loan payments.
+Another option available after the consolidation is to use a deferment or forbearance to get a temporary reprieve from making loan payments.
 Either way, the end result of consolidation might be significant time making no payments.